onlyquake/xonotic-wiki/Automatic-map-downloads.md

 `~/.xonotic/data/dlcache/` and are only used till you exit Xonotic.
- If you want to play them localy or use them to setup a server of your own you can "accept" the packages by moving it one level up - right next to your config.cfg.
+ If you want to play them localy or use them to setup a server of your own you can "accept" the packages by moving it one level up - right next to your `config.cfg`.

-You should regularily clean up your cache to save space and make the maps you really want available from the menu.
+You should regularly clean up your cache to save space and make the maps you really want available from the menu.

 ## Server-side configuration